'Little People, Big World' Matt Roloff Slammed After Gushing About New Girlfriend Caryn Chandler

 Amy seemingly shared the same sentiments as some of the fans, as the Roloff family matriarch expressed in an earlier episode of Little People, Big World that she was not comfortable with the fact that Matt’s new girlfriend is Caryn.
 During the episode, Amy explained that Caryn was her friend and the farm’s manager, making it difficult for her to accept Caryn as her ex-husband’s new girlfriend.

 Several fans were quick to defend the Little People, Big World star and his relationship.
-Many believed that it was only time for Matt to move on from his failed marriage with Amy and find someone new – whether it is someone who works at the farm or not.
+Many believed that it was time for Matt to move on from his failed marriage with Amy and find someone new – whether it is someone who works at the farm or not.

 Even Amy has already found another boyfriend months after her divorce from Matt was finalized, so many felt that it was right for Matt to find one as well.
 The Little People, Big World star officially confirmed his relationship with Caryn in March through a post on Instagram.